Authentic Thai Green Curry Recipe (Vegetarian)

 Several ingredients create the unique flavour of Thai green curry.

-First, green chilies provide heat and colour.
+First, green chillies provide heat and colour.

 Next, lemongrass and galangal add citrusy and earthy aromas.